ha-manel/Luxy-Rides-API/README.md

 ### Run tests

-To run tests, please run this command
+To run tests, please run this command:
 ```
 $ rspec
 ```